The Last 12 Verses of Mark 16:9-20

 Here is the KJV For Today site where you can actually see a photocopy of the Vatican manuscript that clearly shows the very unusual blank space at the end of Mark in the Vatican manuscript.

 John MacArthur also does not believe that 12 verses as found in Mark 16:9-20 are inspired Scripture and should be in our Bible.
-To see a very well done refutation of John MacArthur's arguments for their omission, see these Youtube videos done by James Snapp Jr. He completely demolishes MacArthur's position on these verses.
+To see a very well done refutation of John MacArthur's arguments for their omission, see these Youtube videos done by James Snapp Jr., who is not even a King James Bible believer.
+He completely demolishes MacArthur's position on these verses.

 Here is Part One - about 15 minutes